-Woman constitutes the family, which leads to society and Nation.
-Social and economic development of women is necessary for overall economic development of any society or a country.
+It is said that unless the women which constitute half of the population of the country, the real economic growth will be a far cry.
+Most of the developed Asian women like China, Japan have proved it.
+The family, which leads to society and Nation.
+Social and economic development of women is necessary for overall economic development of any society and country.
 Entrepreneurship is the state of mind which every woman has in her but has not been capitalized in India in way in which it should be.
-Due to change in environment, now people are more comfortable to accept leading role of women in our society, though there are some exceptions.
+Due to change in Global perspectives now people are more comfortable to accept leading role of women in our society, though there are some exceptions.
 Our increasing dependency on service sector has created many entrepreneurial opportunities especially for women where they can excel their skills with maintaining balance in their life.
-Propose of this study is intended to find out various problems being faced by women entrepreneurs in India
+This paper searches such constrains with possible remedies to an extent.